 diamerizo, which means to “divide up” or to “separate into parts” (cf. Mt.
 27:35).

 Were the disciples to divide a container?
 Of course not.
-They were to divide the fruit of the vine, which, incidentally, most likely was facilitated by multiple containers.
-Frederic Godet noted: “The distribution (
+They were to divide the fruit of the vine.
+How?
+Most likely this was facilitated by multiple containers.

 diamerisate) may have taken place in two ways, either by each drinking from the common cup, or by their all emptying the wine of that cup into their own.
-The Greek term would suit better this second view” (A Commentary on the Gospel of Luke, Edinburgh: T.&T. Clark, 1879, Vol. II, p.
-289).
+The Greek term would suit better this second view” (1879, 289).

 Note the terms “cup” and “we.”
-It is obvious that “cup” cannot refer to a container, as evidenced by the fact that Paul in Ephesus, and his brethren at Corinth, were sharing (note the “we”) the same “cup,” i.e., a common substance (fruit of the vine), which reflects a spiritual idea, namely the blood of Christ, not a common container.
+It is obvious that “cup” cannot refer to a container, as evidenced by the fact that Paul in Ephesus and his brethren at Corinth were sharing (note the “we”) the same cup (i.e., a common substance — fruit of the vine), which reflects a spiritual idea, namely the blood of Christ and not a common container.

-(4) Moreover, in the context just cited, just as Paul uses “cup” figuratively, so also does he employ the term “table” symbolically (1 Cor.
+Moreover, in the context just cited, just as Paul uses “cup” figuratively, so also does he employ the term “table” symbolically (1 Cor.
 10:21).
-It is no more logical to press the idea that “cup,” i.e., container, has some mystical meaning, than it is to insist that “table” has a spiritual significance.
+It is no more logical to press the idea that cup (i.e., container) has some mystical meaning than it is to insist that the table has a spiritual significance.

-In conclusion, a reasonable interpretation of the scriptural data relative to the Lord’s supper would indicate that the use of multiple containers in the distribution of the fruit of the vine is an optional expediency which may be employed at the discretion of the worshippers.
-It accommodates the larger crowds of today’s church.
-It certainly facilitates disease control (the dangers of which were unknown in earlier times).
+A reasonable interpretation of the scriptural data relative to the Lord’s supper would indicate that the use of multiple containers in the distribution of the fruit of the vine is an optional expediency that may be employed at the discretion of the worshipers.
+This expediency accommodates the larger crowds of today’s church.
+It perhaps facilitates disease control, the dangers of which were unknown in earlier times.

-To create division within the body of Christ over the issue of how many containers are used in the distribution of the fruit of the vine is, therefore, an error of serious import.
+To create division within the body of Christ over the issue of how many containers must be used in the distribution of the fruit of the vine is an error of serious import.